wanx-troopers/wanx-troopers.github.io/statements.md

 > I switched everything from cu128 to cu130.
 It's way faster, but torch compile produces black/static images.
 Thing is, it's about as fast now on a 1st run as it used to be on a compiled second run

+> good nodes like florence and qwen vl have 'keep model loaded' boolean option

 ## 2024.11.09

 > wan 2.2 i2v seems to handle all kinds of inputs, like how it can do first to last frame and even in-between frames;